Lady Mary Dering

-Mary, Lady Dering (née Mary Harvey), (bap.
-3 September 1629 – 7 February 1704) was an English composer.
+Lady Mary Dering (née Mary Harvey; baptised 3 September 1629 – 7 February 1704) was an English composer of the Baroque period.
+Three of her songs were included in the Select Ayres and Dialogues (1655), a collection published by Dering's teacher Henry Lawes.

+Life

 The daughter of Daniel Harvey and Elizabeth Kynnersley, Mary Harvey was baptised in Croydon on 3 September 1629, and therefore probably born within a day or two of that.
 Daniel Harvey was a wealthy London merchant and member of the Levant Company, his eldest brother being the anatomist William Harvey.